 According to the Seventh Circuit, only if Smith had a plausible defense to liability or the amount of Hyland’s claim could the insurer’s failure to defend be the proximate cause of the state-court judgment.
 The Seventh Circuit further held that the judgment against Smith in this case “was inevitable” and that the amount of the judgment must be taken as justified.
 Thus, the maximum loss caused by Liberty Mutual’s failure to defend was simply the amount of the policy limits, $25,000.

-Contrasting Hyland With A Recent Illinois Appellate Decision
+Contrasting Insurer Liability Rulings: Hyland vs. A Recent Illinois Appellate Decision

 The Seventh Circuit’s decision in Hyland can be contrasted with a recent Illinois Appellate Court decision.
 In Delatorre v.
 Safeway Ins.
 Co., 2013 IL App (1st) 120852, the Appellate Court of Illinois for the First District held that an insurer breached its duty to defend its insured when it merely retained an attorney, who then did not meaningfully participate in the case and allowed a default judgment to be entered on behalf of the insured.
 The attorney filed an appearance and answer, but took no further action to defend the insured after that.
 The insurer’s only further conduct was to send a copy of the default order, which held that the basis for default was failing to comply with outstanding discovery.
 After determining that the duty to defend was in fact breached by the insurer, the Delatorre court turned to the question of damages.